 Borrow from Retirement

-Borrowing from an employer-sponsored retirement plan such as a 401(k) loan gives you access to money that can be used to pay your debts.
-Before considering this alternative, you need to understand restrictions that apply to retirement-account borrowing.
+Borrowing from an employer-sponsored retirement plan such as a 401(k) loan gives you access to money that can be used to pay debts.
+Before considering this alternative, understand restrictions that apply to retirement-account borrowing.

 - You have five years to fully replay a 401(k) loan or face early-withdrawal and tax penalties.